 How To Control Fruit Drops in Coconut?

 Cultural methods involve practices that aim to maintain optimal growing conditions for the coconut tree.
 These methods can help reduce stress on the tree and promote healthy fruit growth.
-Some cultural methods to control fruit drops in coconut trees include:
+Some artistic techniques to control fruit drops in coconut trees include:

 - Regular irrigation to maintain soil moisture levels.